 Formal Complaint: A student who feels he or she has been subject to discrimination in an academic program based on disability may file a written grievance with the DRC which would be submitted to the Director of Compliance within five business days of receipt.
 A student’s complaint alleging discrimination must be filed within 60 calendar days of the most recent incident or it may be deemed untimely filed and dismissed.

 The Director of Compliance will forward the complaint(s) to an investigative authority, if applicable, within five business days of receipt.
-The investigative authority will review each complaint, interview witnesses, if applicable, and provide a report on the merits of the complaint to the designated administrator within 15 business days of receipt of the complaint, unless unusual circumstances require more time.
+The investigative authority will review each complaint and interview witnesses, if applicable.
+During this process, both parties will have the opportunity to present witnesses and other evidence.
+The investigator will provide a report on the merits of the complaint to the designated administrator within 15 business days of receipt of the complaint, unless unusual circumstances require more time.
 Extensions should not be for more than 15 additional business days.
 The designated administrator will render a decision in writing and provide that decision to the complainant, respondent(s), the investigative authority and the complainant’s and respondents’ supervisor and department head(s) within five business days after receiving the investigative authority’s report, unless unusual circumstances require additional time.
 This will be the final decision regarding the merits of the complaint.

 Complaints with the DRC office and/or a particular DRC staff person: